dashboard

 patent-pic

 The patent, awarded to Google on Jan.
 27, explores ways to make car controls hands-free.
+Watch this YouTube video for help with your invention idea.
 Google envisions using multiple sensors dotted around a car’s interior, which can pick up different hand gestures made by the driver.
 The idea seems to be about making cars more intuitive to control.

 The patent lays out a scenario in which a driver would swipe one hand down near a car window to open the window, and swipe a hand left near an air vent to lower the temperature.
 The gestures would allow drivers to keep at least one hand on the wheel, and wouldn’t require looking away from the road.